 - Cyclothymic disorder.
 Cyclothymic (sy-kloe-THIE-mik) disorder involves highs and lows that are milder than those of bipolar disorder.

 - Disruptive mood dysregulation disorder.
 This mood disorder in children includes chronic and severe irritability and anger with frequent extreme temper outbursts.
 This disorder typically develops into depressive disorder or anxiety disorder during the teen years or adulthood.

 - Persistent depressive disorder.
 Sometimes called dysthymia (dis-THIE-me-uh), this is a less severe but more chronic form of depression.
 While it's usually not disabling, persistent depressive disorder can prevent functioning normally in daily routines and from living life to its fullest.

 - Premenstrual dysphoric disorder.
-This involves depression symptoms associated with hormone changes that begin a week before and improve within a few days after the onset of a menstrual period, and are minimal or gone after the period ends.
+This involves depression symptoms associated with hormone changes that begin a week before and improve within a few days after the onset of a menstrual period.
+The symptoms are minimal or gone after the period ends.

 - Other causes of depression.
-This includes depression that's caused by the use of recreational drugs, certain prescribed medications or another medical condition.
+This includes depression that's caused by the use of recreational or illegal drugs, certain prescribed medications, or a medical condition.

-Treatment selection depends on the type and severity of your teenager's symptoms.
+Treatment depends on the type and severity of your teenager's depression symptoms.
 A combination of talk therapy (psychotherapy) and medication can be very effective for most teens with depression.

 If your teen has severe depression or is in danger of self-harm, he or she may need a hospital stay or may need to participate in an outpatient treatment program until symptoms improve.